LLDevLab/LLDevCompiler/Readme.md

 	- Description: Move data from source register (rs) to destination register (rd).
 	- Example: mov r0, r1
 - push rs
-	- Description: Store the content of source register (rs) the top of the stack.
+	- Description: Store the content of source register (rs) to the top of the stack.
 	- Example: push r0

 At the end of file should always by an empty line.